hearthminion/homeassistant_config/packages/lighting/README.md

 Each light fixture is created as a zone.
 Each room is created as a room.
+Each Bridge has a zone for all lights.

+Rooms and Zones are name in the following manner:

+2 letters floor: MF or BF
+1 number: Hub # for that floor

+Room(#)

+Fixture#

+Example:
+MF1: Bedroom1 CF1 = Main Floor, Hub1, Bedroom1, Ceiling Fixture 1
+BF1: Den Lamp1 = Basement Floor, Hub1, Den, Lamp 1

+In the home assistant configuration, I rename the entity ids to match: light.mf1_bedroom1_cf1 light.bf1_den_lamp1

 #### Scenes
 Each group of lights has 10 scenes defined, the 7 basic hue scenes, plus 3 I created.